supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_08_EnableAzureADMultiFactorAuthentication.md

 - Reviewed and enabled Multi-factor Authentication in Azure
 - Configured MFA to be required for login

-## You have successfully complete the lab
+## You have successfully completed the lab